EinjelFrei/Formula-Random/README.md

 The fileless version of this app does the same thing as the "filed" one, but doesn't write any files.

+Features:
+- 2024 season drivers and tracks
+- Overtakes, mistakes, crashes, incidents and pitstops
+- Special rules based on F1 patterns, memes and controversies

-If you find any bugs, please report them in the Issues tab.
+If you find any bugs or want to suggest any features, please report them in the Issues tab.

 Feel free to use this as you will, but credit is appreciated ;)